joshf67/Custom-VRC-Connector/Unity/Documentation/manual/VRC.md

 In order to use this tool you need to add it to a GameObject and supply the starting URL and the total URLs to generate.

-Once you supply the required parameters a "Generate URLs" button will appear, this will generate all of the VRCUrls required and set up the URL containers for the GameObject.
+Once you supply the required parameters a "Generate URLs" button will appear, this will generate all of the VRCUrls required and set up the URL containers for the GameObject inside a child GameObject that will be named "0 - URL count".

+<span style="color:red"> Do not inspect the named child GameObject as for optimisation this tool will generate 1 ConnectorURLTool component for every 8192 URLs, which will cause your editor to lock up until it loads them</span>

 There is a helper button for calculating the total URLs required for a 21 bit message, if you are using a custom message length then please calulate the required URLs to fit your bits required: